 A mortar and pestle may seem like a needless purchase when so many kitchens have food processors, but once you try a mortar and pestle, you will know why you need it.
 There is no tool more adept at releasing essential oils and flavors from ingredients.
 And if you have ever experienced tableside guacamole, you understand the power of layering the pulverized onion, cilantro, and garlic before bringing on the buttery avocados—the flavor is unparalleled.
 An electric appliance cannot compete.

-From a large granite model that offers maximum grind, to a rustic wooden model that looks great on the table, and makes short work of fresh herbs, these are the best mortars and pestle sets.
+From a large granite model that offers maximum grind to a rustic wooden model that looks stunning on the table and makes short work of fresh herbs, these are the best mortars and pestle sets.

 Best Overall: ChefSofi Mortar and Pestle Set

-What We Like: Includes nonslip pad, tall pestle, heavy-duty
+What We Love: Includes nonslip pad, tall pestle, heavy-duty

-What We Don't Like: Needs to be seasoned before use, not dishwasher safe
+What We Don't Love: Needs to be seasoned before use, not dishwasher safe

 There is a lot to love about our top choice.
 The unpolished granite surface is rough enough to make quick work of any grinding or pureeing job, and the heavy pestle allows you to easily pulverize ingredients to a fine powder without much effort.
 Speaking of the pestle, it is enviably long at 6.5 inches, which will keep your knuckles from grazing the mortar while you process ingredients.

 The ChefSofi Mortar and Pestle also stays secure while you are working.
 The self-adhesive anti-scratch protection pad keeps it from slipping around and protects counter surfaces from scratches.
 And the heavy-duty design does not occupy a large footprint on the counter.
 The 2-cup capacity is ample space for a batch of pesto or fragrant curry paste.